eveee00/aspire-5755g-i5-opencore/README.md

 # aspire-5755g-i5-opencore
 WIP OpenCore files for the Acer Aspire 5755G i5 variant.
-**As of now (04.03.2025 - 02:50) this config fails to boot on my laptop.
+~~**As of now (04.03.2025 - 02:50) this config fails to boot on my laptop.
 Something about a non-bootable floppy.
-I'll work on this sometime in the future**
+I'll work on this sometime in the future**~~

-- you can also try to fix it yourself (and open a pr if you want)
+UPDATE: It boots now! (only through USB2.0).
+I'll upload a new release after I get the keyboard working.